hygraph/rich-text/packages/html-renderer/README.md

 ## 🔥 Usage/Examples

 To render the content on your application, you'll need to provide the array of elements returned from the GraphCMS API to the `astToHtmlString` function.

-For more information on how you can query the Rich Text content, [check our documentation](https://graphcms.com/docs/api-reference/schema/field-types#rich-text).
+The content has to be returned in `raw` (or `json`) format as the AST representation.
+For more information on how to query the Rich Text content, [check our documentation](https://graphcms.com/docs/api-reference/schema/field-types#rich-text).

 ```js
 import { astToHtmlString } from '@graphcms/rich-text-html-renderer';